rmulvey/bridgepoint/doc-bridgepoint/review-minutes/8417_action_files_ant_rvm.md

 <pre>

--- Num Type  Who  Section  Comment
-_- 01  min   Bob  general  name .ant.md
-x- 02  min   Bob  3        second sentence, refer to old editor work, multi-buffer editor work x- 03  min   Cort 3        fourth sentence, add reference x- 04  min   Cort 4        Add a new requirement to explore during the design phase to explore if partial model upgrade is supported or if we require a whole model to be converted
+-- Num Type  Who  Section  Comment x- 01  min   Bob  general  name .ant.md x- 02  min   Bob  3        second sentence, refer to old editor work, multi-buffer editor work x- 03  min   Cort 3        fourth sentence, add reference x- 04  min   Cort 4        Add a new requirement to explore during the design phase to explore if partial model upgrade is supported or if we require a whole model to be converted